 3. Dividend stocks

 Perhaps the best passive income investment is a dividend stock.
 A dividend is a cash distribution from a company that you invest in by buying its stock.
 These companies pay a share of their earnings to their shareholders.
-You can create passive income through dividends by either investing in individual stocks of companies that pay dividends, or you can invest in a more diversified portfolio using index mutual funds or exchange-traded funds (ETFs).
+You can create passive income through dividends by either investing in individual stocks or investing in a more diversified portfolio using index mutual funds or exchange-traded funds (ETFs).

-- Cons: A dividend strategy concentrates your investments in one type of stock, missing the benefits of broader diversification - which include managing risk and potentially missing out on growth opportunities.
+Cons: A dividend strategy concentrates your investments in one type of stock.
+This means you might miss the benefits of broader diversification, including managing risk and potentially missing out on growth opportunities.

 4. Investing in bonds

-Another one of the best passive income investments is a bond.
+Another excellent passive income investment is a bond.
 Bonds, also called fixed income investments, are debt issued by companies or government agencies.
 They use the debt to fund their operations and in return make cash payments to bondholders.
-There are many options including purchasing individual bonds, or investing more broadly in a mutual fund or ETF.
-Investors in higher income tax brackets may consider investing in tax-free municipal bonds.
+There are many options, including purchasing individual bonds or investing more broadly in a mutual fund or ETF.
+Investors in higher income tax brackets may also consider investing in tax-free municipal bonds.

 Passive income through real estate